Updated: Shooting on Las Vegas Strip kills 50-plus, wounds more than 200

 Witnesses said they saw multiple victims and dozens of ambulances near the concert venue.
 Some attendees later huddled in the basement of the nearby Tropicana hotel-casino.

-Authorities shut down part of the Las Vegas Strip and Interstate 15.
-Flights were temporarily halted at McCarran International Airport because of the shooting, the airport said on its verified Twitter account.
+The shooting at the sold-out Route 91 Harvest festival was the worst mass shooting in modern U.S. history.
+Forty-nine people were killed when a gunman opened fire at the Pulse nightclub in Orlando in June 2016.

+Sunday’s shooting came more than four months after a suicide bombing at an Ariana Grande concert in Manchester, England, that killed 22 people.
+Almost 90 people were killed by gunmen inspired by Islamic State at the Bataclan concert hall in Paris during a performance by Eagles of Death Metal in November 2015.

 Written by SALLY HO , Associated Press.
+St. George News contributed updates to this report.

 Click on photo to enlarge it, then use your left-right arrow keys to cycle through the gallery.